rebuke-devour/SEIR_PENGUIN_Project_2/readme.md

 - Full CRUD functionality to its data model.
 - Follow RESTful conventions
 - Responsive Styling
-- Use of the following: Modal, Carousel, and/or sandwhich menu (using jQuery or Plain vanillaJS)
+- Use of the following: Modal, Carousel, and/or sandwich menu (using jQuery or Plain vanillaJS)

 - This Application will be deployed to Heroku